syncfusion-content/uwp-docs/uwp/Diagram/Getting-Started.md

 ---
 layout: post
 title: Getting Started with UWP Diagram control | Syncfusion®
-description: Learn here about getting started with Syncfusion® UWP Diagram (SfDiagram) control, its elements and more.
+description: Learn here about getting started with the Syncfusion® UWP Diagram (SfDiagram) control, its elements and more.
 platform: uwp
 control: SfDiagram
 documentation: ug